To live with a happy dog that is well

 It is a sad fact that in the UK at the moment anyone can call themselves a dog behaviourist so I

-highly recommend that you only approach someone who is properly qualified to offer you
+highly recommend that you only approach someone who is trained to offer you advice.

 I have a Diploma in Canine Behaviour from the International School for Canine Psychology and Behaviour